Glarus thrust

+Martinsloch (lit.
+'Martin's hole'), a triangular breakthrough, or hole 6 by 18 m in diameter, located East of the main summit, through which the sun shines at particular times of the year.

 The Glarus thrust (Glarner Überschiebung) is a major thrust fault in the Alps of eastern Switzerland.
 Along the thrust the Helvetic nappes were thrust more than 100 km to the north over the external Aarmassif and Infrahelvetic complex.
 The thrust forms the contact between older (Helvetic) Permo-Triassic rock layers of the Verrucano group and younger (external) Jurassic and Cretaceous limestones and Paleogene flysch and molasse.

 The Glarus thrust crops out over a relatively large area in the cantons Glarus, St. Gallen and Graubünden, due to its horizontal orientation and the high local relief.
 Famous outcrops include those at Lochsite near Glarus (the town) and in a mountain cliff called Tschingelhörner between Elm and Flims (in the same cliff is a natural hole called the Martinsloch).

 World Heritage

-Thrust faults of this kind are not uncommon in many mountain chains around the world, but the Glarus thrust is a well accessible example and has as such played an important role in the development of geological knowledge on mountain building.
-For this reason the area in which the thrust is found was declared a geotope, a geologic UNESCO World Heritage Site, under the name "Swiss Tectonic Arena Sardona."
+Thrust faults of this kind are not uncommon in many mountain chains around the world, but the Glarus thrust is a well accessible example and has, as such, played an important role in the development of geological knowledge on mountain building.
+For this reason, the area in which the thrust is found was declared a geotope, a geologic UNESCO World Heritage Site, under the name "Swiss Tectonic Arena Sardona."
 The area of this "tectonic arena" encompasses 32,850 hectares of mainly mountainous landscape in 19 communities between the Surselva, Linthtal and Walensee.
 In the arena are a number of peaks higher than 3000 meters, such as Surenstock (its Romansh name is Piz Sardona, from which the name comes), Ringelspitz and Pizol.

 In 2006, the Swiss government made a first proposal to declare the region World Heritage to the International Union for Conservation of Nature (IUCN).
-The IUCN then did not find the area to have an extraordinary or universal value and denied the proposal.
-The Swiss made a new, this time successful proposal in March 2008.
+The IUCN then found that the area lacked extraordinary or universal value and denied the proposal.
+The Swiss made a new proposal in March 2008, which was successful this time.
 The region was declared a World Heritage Site in July 2008, because "the area displays an exceptional example of mountain building through continental collision and features excellent geological sections through tectonic thrust."

 The American Museum of Natural History in New York exposes a full-scale reconstruction of the Glarus thrust.

 Drawing of the Glarus thrust in the Tschingelhörner by Hans Conrad Escher von der Linth, 1812.